ase1997/Gaussian-Classifiers/README.md

   - Anaconda on Windows 10 Education -> Jupyter Notebook

 ## About the Repo.
   - The FDDB dataset is included in this repository.
-Details about the dataset can be found in [X].
+Details about the dataset can be found in [1].
   - **models.ipynb** in **/code** is the Jupyter Notebook that contains the Python implementation of the two models.
 The notebook shows how to run each of the models to get the results and plots
   - **data_extracter.ipynb** in **/code** extracts the images from the original FDDB in dataset to **/FDDB** under **negImages** and **posImages**.
 The extracted images are then manually picked and divided into training and test set in **/dataset**
   - Final report details the implementations of the functions in this project along with the results + analysis